belle2/basf2/online_book/prerequisites/git.rst

 .. admonition:: Exercise
    :class: exercise stacked

-   Create a PR and add the starterkit organizer as a reviewer.
+   Create a PR and add the StarterKit organizer as a reviewer.

 .. admonition:: Solution
    :class: solution toggle

    Click on the link described above or paste it in the address bar of your browser.
 Follow the instructions.